shantanoo-desai/blog/content/posts/technology/no-setup-development.md

 ### Caveats

-Remember that Docker Containers are their own _ephemeral_ worls all together.
+Remember that Docker Containers are their own _ephemeral_ worlds all together.

 If the containers are designed to with `root` users, your files may change ownership, or might have different owners.
 You could check this using `ls -la` in your directory.